liftyourgame/data_cleanse_project/CodeBook.md

 |	tBodyGyroMag.std..	|	The std deviation of the Body Gyro magneto	|
 |	tBodyGyroJerkMag.mean..	|	The mean of the Body Gyro Jerk magneto	|
 |	tBodyGyroJerkMag.std..	|	The std deviation of the Body Gyro Jerk magneto	|

+The f values (eg: fBodyBodyGyroJerkMag) are the result of a Fast Fourier Transform.